Applications will be accepted through DICAS – North Carolina – Meredith College – Individualized Supervised Practice Pathway.

 - Official transcript(s) verifying an overall GPA and a professional DPD GPA of 2.8 or above out of 4.0.
-Prospective interns must have a grade of C or higher in all DPD science and DPD professional courses.
+Prospective students must have a grade of C or higher in all DPD science and DPD professional courses.

 - Present documented proof that you have applied for a dietetic internship in the past

 - Plan to complete your rotations at least 150 miles outside the Raleigh, North Carolina area